 National and Health Insurance Contributions

-Bituach Leumi collects insurance contributions from all residents in accordance with their income and insurance status, and pays benefits to those entitled.
+Bituach Leumi collects National insurance contributions from all residents in accordance with their income and insurance status.
 Fines (and interest) are charged to those who do not pay on the date stipulated by law.

-The amount you pay for national and health insurance contributions is calculated in accordance with your level of income from work or from other sources.
+The amount paid for National and health insurance contributions is calculated in accordance with the level of income from employment or from other sources; including foreign based income.
 Your employment status is also taken into account, for example: